This post may contain affiliate links.

 Pin it and share it with your fellow backpackers!

 Ready to learn more about eating for backpacking in extreme conditions?

 Check out these posts:

-- What to Eat and Drink While Exercising in Hot Weather
+- What to Eat and Drink While Hiking in Hot Weather

 - Backpacking Nutrition: Tips for Recovery on the Trail